udujoel/line_server/README.md

 - The exercise took approximately 3 and half hours to complete.
 - With unlimited time, priority would be given to implementing random access for more efficient line retrieval, optimizing the caching mechanism, and improving error handling.
 - Further time would also be spent on load testing, performance analysis, and possibly porting the system to a more performant language or runtime.
-- I could also add support for authentication and authorization.
+- Security is an important factor.
+I could also add support for authentication and authorization.
 Currently, anyone can access the server.
 I would like to add support for authentication and authorization so that only authorized users can access the server.
+- I'd work on introducing Load Balancers, Traffic Mangers or Application Gateways to optimize traffic and routing, reducing response time.

 ## If you were to critique your code, what would you have to say about it?

 - The current implementation reads the file sequentially which is inefficient for large files.
 - The caching mechanism is simplistic and may not handle a high volume of unique requests efficiently.
+I'll consider using an external caching system like Redis, which can handle larger datasets and provide more advanced caching strategies.
 - Error handling and logging are minimal and could be improved for a production environment.
 - The system lacks tests, which would be crucial for ensuring correctness and robustness in a real-world scenario.